As an entrepreneur, an online business can seem like the holy grail of startups.

 #1 – Affiliate Marketing

-An affiliate network allows you to find hundreds to thousands of products to promote and make money from.
+An affiliate network allows you to find hundreds to thousands of products to promote and make money from online.
 Major retailers like Walmart and Macy’s can be found on affiliate networks, as well as small businesses and startups.

 Affiliate marketing has the smallest barrier to entry.
-All that you need is a website, good quality content and an approved account with an affiliate network.
+All that you need is a website, good quality content, and an approved account with an affiliate network.
 Many bloggers use affiliate marketing to generate income from their posts.
 When you’re reading an article that recommends a product or service, chances are, they are an affiliate.
-While they might have tried the product and are able to genuinely recommend it, they will make money if you decide to purchase it.
+While they might have tried the product and are able to genuinely recommend it, they will make money if you decide to purchase it through their link.

-Affiliate marketing can be particularly appealing because you don’t have to buy products upfront, ship anything or worry about customer service.
+Affiliate marketing can be particularly appealing because you don’t have to buy products upfront, ship anything, or worry about customer service.
 The harder aspects of running a business are handled for you.
-However, repeat orders are far and few between with affiliate sites since you’re directing traffic off your website to a third party vendor.
+However, repeat orders are far and few between with affiliate sites since you’re directing traffic off-site to a third party vendor.
+For this reason, most affiliates run extensive email marketing campaigns to keep their subscribers tuned-in to their new posts.

 The most popular affiliate marketing networks are: